-ST. LOUIS — As the heat outside broke records, over 400 veterans and peace activists from across the country pledged to create “record-breaking peace” at the 22nd Annual Veterans for Peace National Convention, held here Aug.
+ST. LOUIS — As the heat outside broke records, over 400 veterans and peace activists from across the country pledged to create “record breaking peace” at the 22nd Annual Veterans for Peace National Convention, held here Aug.
 15-19.
-“Vets know firsthand the cost of war.
-We know that this war needs to end,” Chuck Smith of the St. Louis area VFP told the audience at the opening ceremony.
+“Vets know first-hand the cost of war.
+We know that this war needs to end,” Chuck Smith of St. Louis area VFP told the audience at the opening ceremony.

 Presidential candidate Dennis Kucinich told the convention, “Those who serve today, serve with honor.
-Those who sent them have no honor.
-The Bush administration accepts war as an instrument of policy, but it is obvious who is paying the price.
+Those who sent them, have no honor.
+The Bush administration accepts war as a instrument of policy, but it is obvious who is paying the price.
 Their right-wing dogma has made us less safe.”
-He added, “They initiated this war without a plan for leaving, because they don’t intend to leave.”
+Kucinich added, “They initiated this war without a plan for leaving, because they don’t intend to leave.”

 “To stand for peace when warmongers are in charge is an act of courage,” Alderman Terry Kennedy said as he greeted the convention.
-Kennedy, who is working to introduce an antiwar resolution into the St. Louis City Board of Aldermen, told the World, “This is one common struggle for peace, justice and equality.
-However, we need to push progressives into elected positions if we are going to make real change.”
+Kennedy, who is working to introduce an anti-war resolution into the St. Louis City Board of Aldermen, told the World, “This is one common struggle for peace, justice and equality.
+However,” he added, “we need to push progressives into elected positions if we are going to make real change.”

 Workshop topics included Iran, soldiers’ rights, media manipulation for war, imperialism, post traumatic stress disorder, sexual assault in the military, spreading the peace movement and the war’s impact on the family.